bootchk/nRF5Cmake/readme.md

 Derived from https://github.com/Polidea/cmake-nRF5x.git
 Changes are to divide a monolithic (one file) script into many scripts.
 More generic: support building libraries instead of just an executable.
-More generic: configurable for SDK version and Softdevice version (not implemented.)
+More generic: configurable for SDK version and Softdevice version.
 Easier to find where to make changes: each macro has a single concern.

+Lightly tested with:
+     SDK 14.2
-Lightly tested with SDK 14.2, NRF52, and s132 version 5.0.1
+     NRF52832 and s132 version 5.0.1
+     NRF52810 and s112

+Discussion
+-

+One contribution is that these scripts are intended to be declarative.
+Cmake has evolved to be more declarative (using target_<foo> commands) but it is easy to use an old style: set vars, making non-declarative scripts that only have targets for a specific chip.
+Here, configuration is done not by setting vars, but by setting properties on targets, and then using target_<foo> commands based on the target's properties.

+Specifically, you set properties CHIP and SOFTDEVICE on a target foo, and then call nRF5ConfigTargetByProperties(foo).
+Thus in the same CMakeLists.txt, you can target both the 52832 chip and the 52810 chip.

 Example
 -